USM Alger in African football

 USM Alger, an Algerian professional association football club, has gained entry to Confederation of African Football (CAF) competitions on several occasions.
-They have represented Algeria in the Champions League on seven occasions, the Confederation Cup on Three separate occasions, the now-defunct Cup Winners' Cup five separate occasions, and the now-defunct CAF Cup one occasions.
-At the Union of Arab Football Associations (UAFA), they participated several times, They have represented Algeria in the Arab Champions League on five occasions, and the now-defunct Maghreb Cup Winners Cup two occasions.
+They have represented Algeria in the CAF Champions League on seven occasions, the CAF Confederation Cup on seven occasions, the now-defunct African Cup Winners' Cup on five occasions, and the now-defunct CAF Cup once.
+The club won the CAF Confederation Cup in 2023 and 2026 and also captured the CAF Super Cup in 2023.

+At the Union of Arab Football Associations (UAFA), they participated several times, representing Algeria in the Arab Champions League on five occasions and in the now-defunct Maghreb Cup Winners Cup on two occasions.
+The club's greatest achievement in Arab competitions came in 2013 when it won the UAFA Club Cup, securing its first and only Arab title.

 History

 Early years

 USM Alger 1979–80 with From Left to Right:

 Stand Up : Bouaichaoui - Soumatia - Amenouche - Abdouche - Bourad - Rabet.

 Sitting Derouaz - Slimani - Bahbouh - Keddou - Guedioura.

 This team participated in the African Cup Winners' Cup in the first continental participation for the club in 1982.